-Interview a parent, guardian, mentor or trusted adult with questions you have after reading pages 24-25 and 44-46.
-Take good, clean notes during this interview.
+Interview a parent, guardian, mentor or trusted adult with questions you have (or use the questions we've curated on pages 22-23) after reading pages 16-21 and 46-53.
 Upon completion of your interview (in an allotted amount of time from your teacher), you will turn in your notes for a grade or for extra credit.